reflectoring/reflectoring.github.io/_posts/2021-01-01-getting-started-with-graphql.md

 ## Server-Side Implementation
 GraphQL has several [server side](https://graphql.org/code/#javascript-server) implementations available in multiple languages.
 These implementations roughly follow a pipeline pattern with the following stages:

-1. an endpoint is exposed which accepts GraphQL queries.
+1. An endpoint is exposed which accepts GraphQL queries.
 2. We define a schema with types, query, and mutation.
 3. We associate functions called resolvers with the types in the respective programming language to fetch data from underlying systems.

 A GraphQL endpoint can live along with side Rest APIs.
-A layered architecture will look like this:

-//TODO: Add diagram
 Similar to REST, the GraphQL will also depend on a business logic layer for fetching data from underlying systems.

 Support for GraphQL constructs varies across implementations.
 While the basic types: Query and Mutations are supported across all implementations, subscription support is not available in a few.